kellysautter/10cKelly/README.md

+Changes 04/25/24
+* There have been many changes that I have not kept up with.
+* JSP generation changes/fixes
+* Don's autodesign changes
+* Some cpp copy/paste fixes

 Changes 08/12/22

 * Disable in Common was not working for MLEdit and for "Select Entity" combo box.
 This has been fixed.